redooor/redminportal/README.md

 3. Translation capability can be turned on via config/translation.php file.

 # Upgrade Guide

+## Upgrading to v0.1.6 from v0.1.5

+### Run migrate

+Version 0.1.6 adds a new column "active" to "pricelists" table.

+**Caution**: Always backup your database before running this type of command.

+Run the following commands in a terminal to perform database migration for Redminportal:

+For users, run:

+    ?> php artisan migrate --package=redooor/redminportal

+For contributors, run:

+    ?> php artisan migrate --bench=redooor/redminportal

 ## Upgrading to v0.1.5 from <= v0.1.4